Day three is a made for TV movie narrated by Vincent Price. Oh boy! I wonder who’s playing…

 I’m guessing this was simply for convenience.
 After all, “The” is considerably easier to say than “A”.

 Taylor Holmes’ Scrooge is bad, poor thing.
-Listen to how he manages to turn “be here all the earlier the next morning” into one syllable.
+Listen to how he manages to turn “be here all the earlier” into one syllable.
 It’s almost commendable.

 Never before have overacting and underacting been blended together so marvelously as when Marley’s ghost enters.

-Low budgeted films like these can often lead to interesting directorial decisions; like the decision to have Marley explode when he passes through a door.
+Low budgeted films like these can often lead to interesting directorial decisions; like the decision to have Marley explode whenever he passes through a door.